ninjadynamics/ninjapad/README.md

 ## Dependencies
 - jQuery
-- Emulator
+- Emulators

 ## Interfaces
 The file '**ninjapad/interface.js**' allows you to create new interfaces for different emulators.
-Use the existing **jsnes** interface as a template to create your own.
+Use the existing **JSNES** or **BinjNES* interface as a template to create your own.

 ## License
 **Creative Commons Attribution 4.0 International Public License**
-- Attribution is appreciated, but it's alright if you don't.
+- Attribution is appreciated, but not really necessary.